MicrosoftEdge/WebView2Feedback/specs/LaunchingRegisteredProtocols.md

                         if (wcsicmp(uri.get(), L"calculator://") == 0)
                         {
                             CHECK_FAILURE(args->put_Handled(TRUE));
-                            // If this matches our desired protocol, then suppress the
+                            // If this matches our desired protocol, then suppress the dialog.
-                            // popup dialog.
                         }
                         else
                         {
-                            // Otherwise allow the popup dialog, and allow the user to decide
+                            // Otherwise allow the dialog, and let the user to decide
                             // whether or not to allow the protocol to launch.
                         }
                     return S_OK;
                 })
                 .Get(),
             &m_launchingExternalProtocolToken));
-    }
-    auto webView4 = m_webview.try_query<ICoreWebView2_4>();
-    if (webView4)
-    {

         // Note that FrameCreated will only ever be raised for top level iframes.
-        // However, any launching external protocol requests from nested iframes
+        // Any launching external protocol requests from nested iframes
         // will be raised from the top level frame.
-        CHECK_FAILURE(webView4->add_FrameCreated(
+        CHECK_FAILURE(webView5->add_FrameCreated(
             Callback<ICoreWebView2FrameCreatedEventHandler>(
                 [this](ICoreWebView2* sender, ICoreWebView2FrameCreatedEventArgs* args) -> HRESULT
                 {